balena-io-experimental/balena-virt/README.md

     media: disk
 ```

-If you want to resize an image after it's created, you can do this from the host OS CLI as well:
+If you want to resize an image after it's created, you can do this from the host OS CLI as well.
+Make sure to power off the guest before attempting to resize the disk:
 ```
 $ balena run -it -v ${appid}_resin-data:/mnt alpine \
   apk add --update qemu-img \